 A. Yes.
-The Children’s Online Privacy Protection Act (COPPA) is a federal law designed to protect the privacy of children under 13 years of age.
+The Children’s Online Privacy Protection Act (COPPA) is a United States federal law designed to protect the privacy of children under 13 years of age.

-First, neither our services at teacher.desmos.com nor our Desmos Tools are directed at children under 13.
+First, neither our services at teacher.desmos.com nor our Desmos Tools are directed at children under 13, with the sole exception of the Desmos Four Function and Scientific Calculators (which do not collect personal data).
 We do not intend for children under 13 to use those services.
-If you believe that we have accidentally collected personal information from a child under 13 without the consent of a parent, guardian, or school, let us know at email@example.com and we will remove that information as soon as possible.
+If you believe that we have accidentally collected personal information from a child under 13 without the consent of a parent, guardian, or school, let us know at firstname.lastname@example.org and we will remove that information as soon as possible.

-Our service at student.desmos.com is intended for use by students, including students under the age of 13.
-Usage requires a classcode provided by a teacher.
-Teachers are expected to have appropriate permissions before directing any student to use Desmos, including students under 13.
+Our service at student.desmos.com is intended for use by students, including students over or under the age of 13.
+Usage requires an invitation code provided by a teacher.
+Schools and/or teachers are expected to have appropriate permissions before directing any student to use Desmos, including students under 13.
 Once a school or teacher has provided consent for Desmos to collect a student’s personal information, Desmos protects that student’s privacy as required by COPPA.
 Please see our Student Data Privacy Statement for more details.

 Q. Do you comply with FERPA?

 A. The Family Education Rights and Privacy Act (FERPA), is a federal law that protects the privacy of student educational records.
 Unlike COPPA, which applies to all online operators, FERPA regulates an educational institution’s use of student data.
 Here is how our product policies can help those institutions meet their obligations under FERPA.

 We expect only teachers, not students, to use teacher.desmos.com for creating and running activities and using curricula in connection with Desmos Classroom.